With help, small island states ditch diesel for cheaper, cleaner energy

 “The idea that I can pollute as much as I want as long as it’s for development and then later on I will fix things...
 I think that is an absurd way of looking at this climate emergency,” he told the Thomson Reuters Foundation after the Marshall Islands’ plan was submitted.

-Kiran Sura of the Climate and Development Knowledge Network, who leads a program to help developing nations prepare their U.N. climate plans, said the Marshall Islands’ strategy had multiple benefits.
+Kiran Sura of the Climate and Development Knowledge Network, who leads a programme to help developing nations prepare their U.N. climate plans, said the Marshall Islands’ strategy had multiple benefits.

 “It’s about energy security, as well as reducing the impacts of climate change, and ensuring they are leading by example,” she told journalists.